duanwilliam/docusaurus-remark-plugin-codetabs/README.md

 The following are suggestions for writing clean, maintainable code tabs with this plugin.

-- Leave newlines between code tabs and comments
+- Leave newlines between code tab and/or comment delimiters

       ```md codetabs
       ```js